codeph0enix/PhoenixShell/README.md

 # PhoenixShell
 This repo is just for my custom linux files and configurations.

-# Bashrc
-Includes my custom aliases for Debian Based systems and does a check for if TMUX is running - if not running launches TMUX.

-To Replace (And Backup) your current bashrc file use the below commands

 ```
 cd
 mv .bashrc .bashrc.old
 git clone --single-branch https://github.com/codeph0enix/PhoenixShell
 cp PhoenixShell/bashrc .bashrc
+ln -s -f PhoenixShell/tmux.conf .tmux.conf
+cp PhoenixShell/tmux.conf.local .tmux.conf.local
+cp PhoenixShell/tmuxlayout.sh .tmuxlayout.sh
 source .bashrc
 ```

+# Bashrc
+Includes my custom aliases for Debian Based systems and does a check for if TMUX is running - if not running launches TMUX.

+To Replace (And Backup) your current bashrc file use the below commands

 `ls` = This runs `ls -lh --color=auto` (default ls alias has been commented out"

 `update` = This auto runs `sudo apt update`